 Yes, provided your Agency’s completed Questionnaire is submitted before the due date and you have selected ‘yes’ in the section of the Questionnaire that asks for deductible options.

 When considering if you would like to change the amount of deductible your Agency pays, be aware that a larger deductible will typically result in a lower premium and a smaller deductible will typically result in a higher premium.
-It is also important to understand that a larger deductible increases the value of risk self-insured by your Agency.
-That is, in the event of a claim your Agency will need to make a larger contribution towards the loss before SAicorp commences covering the expenses.
+It is however, important to understand that a larger deductible increases the value of risk self-insured by your Agency.
+That is, in the event of a claim your Agency will need to make a larger contribution towards the loss.

 What is the basis of cover for the assets my Agency insures?